EarthWolves/power-outage-cause-prediction/README.md

 Hence, we **reject the Null hypothesis**.
 There are likely systematic factors (e.g., infrastructure, severity of weather events, and other causes) that lead to disproportionately longer outages in certain cause categories compared to their outage frequency.

-### Hypothesis Testing (Across Month)
+### Hypothesis Testing (Across Climate Categoies)

-**Null Hypothesis**: The distribution of power outage durations across different months is proportional to the distribution of the number of outages in each month.
+**Null Hypothesis**: The distribution of power outage durations across different climate categories is proportional to the distribution of the number of outages in each climate category.
 Any observed difference (TVD) is due to random variation rather than a true underlying effect.

-**Alternative Hypothesis**: The distribution of power outage durations is not proportional to the number of outages in each month.
+**Alternative Hypothesis**: The distribution of power outage durations is not proportional to the number of outages in each climate category.

 **Test Statistic**: TVD